Caesar Rodney: Professional and political career

 Thomas Rodney described his brother at this time as having a "great fund of wit and humor of the pleasing kind, so that his conversation was always bright and strong and conducted by wisdom..."
-He lived as a bachelor, was generally esteemed and was indeed very popular.
+He lived as a bachelor, was generally esteemed and was very popular.
 He had professed his love and affection for several Delaware ladies at various times but was never a successful suitor.
-Accordingly, he easily moved into the political world formerly occupied by his father and guardian.
+He easily moved into the political world formerly occupied by his father and guardian.

 At age twenty-seven in 1755, he was elected sheriff of Kent County and served the maximum three years allowed.
 This was a powerful and financially rewarding position, in that it supervised elections and chose the grand jurors who set the county tax rate.
 After serving his three years, he was appointed to a series of positions including Register of Wills, Recorder of Deeds, Clerk of the Orphan's Court, Justice of the Peace, and judge in the lower courts.

-During the French and Indian War, he was commissioned captain of the Dover Hundred company in Col. John Vining's regiment of the Delaware militia.
+During the French and Indian War, he was commissioned captain of the Dover Hundred company in Colonel John Vining's regiment of the Delaware militia.
 They never saw active service.
-From 1769 through 1777, he was an associate justice of the Supreme Court of the Lower Counties.
+From 1769 to 1777, he was an associate justice of the Supreme Court of the Lower Counties.

 Eighteenth-century Delaware was politically divided into loose factions known as the "Court Party" and the "Country Party."
 The majority Court Party was generally Anglican, strongest in Kent and Sussex Counties, worked well with the colonial proprietary government, and was in favor of reconciliation with the British government.
 The minority Country Party was largely Ulster-Scot, centered in New Castle County, and quickly advocated independence from the British.
 In spite of being members of the Anglican Kent County gentry, Rodney and his brother Thomas increasingly aligned themselves with the Country Party, a distinct minority in Kent County.
 As such, he generally worked in partnership with Thomas McKean from New Castle County and in opposition to George Read.